cnafsd/aai-tutorials/trust/README.md

 The [setup-trust.sh](./x509/setup-trust.sh) script must be updated as well if

-* adding a server certificate (`make_cert` and set proper permissions)
+* adding a server certificate (i.e. `make_cert` and set proper permissions)
-* adding a user certificate which is not using the pattern `test<nb>` (`make_cert` and set proper permissions)
+* adding a user certificate which is not using the pattern `test<nb>` (i.e. `make_cert` and set proper permissions)
-* adding a VOMS proxy not issued by an already defined VO (you need to create the proper LSC file).
+* adding a VOMS proxy not issued by an already defined VO (i.e. you need to create the proper LSC file).

-**Tip:** Some docker versions use a buildx image which caches some layer of the build image to speedup the container start time.
-This is in conflict with the creation with on-the-fly certificates.
-To disable this behavior, first stop the container
+**Tip:** Some docker version uses a buildx image which caches some layer of the build image to speedup the container start time.
+This is in conflict with the creation of on-the-fly certificates.
+To disable this behavior, first stop and remove the container

 ```bash
 $ docker ps